eflows4hpc/documentation/doc/source/Sections/02_Programming_Interfaces.rst

   by a framework has to be applied to be used by another framework.
 This can include transformations like transpositions, filtering or data distribution.

 The proposed interface aims at declaring the different software invocations required in a workflow as simple python functions.
-This functions will be annotated by two decorators :
+These functions will be annotated by two decorators :

 - **@software** to describe the type of execution to be performed when the function is invoked from the main code

-- **@data_transformation** to indicate the required data transformations that a parameter of the invocation has to apply to be compatible with the input of expected execution.
+- **@data_transformation** to indicate the required data transformations that needs to be applied to a parameter of the invocation to be compatible with the input of expected execution.

 :numref:`overview_code` shows an overview of how the programming interfaces are used to implement a workflow.
-These decorators are declared on top of a python function which represents the execution of the software we want to integrate into the workflow.
+These decorators are declared on top of a
+Python function which represents the execution of the software we want to integrate into the workflow.
 Then, the execution of the software can be included in a workflow as a call of a standard Python method, and the runtime will convert this call to the remote invocation of the described software and the implicit data transformations.

 .. code-block:: python
     :name: overview_code